sampottinger/cdibase/README.md

 <br>
 ### Deployment / Production Server

 You will need to be given the location of the code as well as directory access permissions by the server superuser.
-After securing that, navigate to the daxlabbase environment.
+After securing that, navigate to the cdibase environment.

 The code can be uploaded by pulling from the master branch of the project's repository.
 ```